What is Generative Engine Optimization (GEO)? 2026 Guide

 Authoritative Tone: ChatGPT favors neutral, third-person content over first-person narratives.
 Replace "We recommend" with "Research indicates" or "Industry analysis shows."

-Comprehensive Coverage: ChatGPT tends to cite longer, more comprehensive resources (averaging 2,800 words) over brief articles.
+Comprehensive Coverage: ChatGPT tends to cite longer, more thorough resources (often exceeding 2,000 words) over brief articles.
 However, the critical factor is topical completeness, not merely word count.

 Example Implementation:

 For a query like "What is content marketing?", ChatGPT-optimized content would open with: "Content marketing is a strategic approach focused on creating and distributing valuable, relevant content to attract and retain a clearly defined audience.
-According to Content Marketing Institute, 73% of B2B marketers use content marketing as part of their overall marketing strategy."
+According to Content Marketing Institute, 87% of B2B marketers say content marketing has built brand awareness in the past 12 months as part of their overall marketing strategy."

 This follows the Wikipedia pattern: definition first, followed by attributed statistics establishing market relevance.